abbyPitcairn/LLMEnergyConsumption/README.md

 * `crownelius/Opus-4.6-Reasoning-3300x`
 * `google/simpleqa-verified`

-The AI-generated prompts come from ChatGPT's online API and must be generated, saved and uploaded separately as a .csv file. `DatasetGenerator.py` will create the complete dataset from this saved .csv and using the HuggingFace API.
+The AI-generated prompts come from ChatGPT's online API and must be generated, saved and uploaded separately as a .csv file at `Data/. `DatasetGenerator.py` will create the complete dataset from this saved .csv and using the HuggingFace API.

 ### Execution